 2.2.6.4 Data pre-treatment and statistical analysis

 When the GC-MS, LC-MS+, LC-MS-, and CE-MS matrices were in the Microsoft Excel program, blank subtraction and curation of the matrix removing detected duplicate features, different adducts from the same signal, salt clusters and fragment ions in CE-MS data to eliminate irrelevant information that could interfere in the data treatment process were carried out.
 In the data pre-treatment workflow, metabolic features detected in less than 50% of QC samples were excluded from the data matrix.
 Missing values in experimental samples were imputed using the K-nearest neighbors (kNN) algorithm (13).
 For the normalization step, a study of different normalization strategies was performed on each matrix due to the heterogeneity of the renal tissue and the presence of fibrosis (1,14).
 A multilevel normalization method was applied through a pre-acquisition normalization step during sample treatment, a signal drift correction using QC samples or IS (in case it was necessary), and finally a post-acquisition normalization strategy to remove unwanted biological variation and to reduce intra-group variability, applied as group-dependent method (4Gr) (1).
 Specifically, in the data of CE-MS a quantile normalization method was applied group by group (Quant_4Gr).
 The GC-MS matrix was normalized first by the IS (tricosane) and later using a Quant_4Gr mathematical normalization method.
 Finally, in both matrices from LC-MS, a median fold change method was applied group by group (medianFC_4Gr).
 Once the matrices were normalized and filtered, they were imported into SIMCA P+16 (Umetrics®, Umea, Sweden) for multivariate statistical analysis (MVA).
-Firstly, each matrix was scaled and transformedThen, the PCA-X, and PLS-DA (Figure 2_Supp and Figure 3_Supp) models were constructed.
+Firstly, each matrix was scaled and transformed.
+Then, the PCA-X, and PLS-DA (Figure 2_Supp and Figure 3_Supp) models were constructed.
 All of them were constructed using the first predictive component and the first orthogonal component.
 First an unsupervised PCA-X model (Figure 2_Supp) was performed to have an initial overview of the stability and reliability of the data and to check preliminary trends and clustering in the experimental samples.
-Later, the supervised method partial least square-discriminant analysis (PLS-DA) w performed.
+Later, the supervised method partial least square-discriminant analysis (PLS-DA) was performed.
 The PLS-DA models reveal the global metabolic changes due to kidney fibrosis and the overexpression of the Cpt1a gene, and its quality is represented by the parameters R2 (explained variance) and Q2 (capability of prediction) (Figure 3_Supp).

 2.2.6.5 Metabolite identification